 Imagine it.
-You’re at a party in your mate’s back garden, all your friends are there, spirits are high, the sun’s just setting, your tins actually fit in the fridge and whoever’s been in charge of the aux cable’s been doing a great job of keeping the vibe alive.
-Roy Ayers was on when you arrived, some nice disco and classic soul came on as the mood settled in and a few Rush Hour gems were even chucked in for good measure as the night progressed.
+You’re at a party in your mate’s back garden, all your friends are there, spirits are high, the sun’s just setting, your tins actually fit in the fridge and whoever’s been in charge of the aux cable has been doing a great job of keeping the vibe alive.
+Roy Ayers was on when you arrived, some nice disco and classic soul came on as the mood settled and a even few Rush Hour gems were chucked in for good measure as the night progressed.

 It’s a divisive topic that has been bounced back and forth repeatedly among DJs over the past couple of years with reasonable arguments being made on both sides.
 Some have expressed a justified frustration at the idea of a DJ, up and coming or otherwise, using something like the Identification Music Group or Shazam to build a repertoire of tracks that mimics the catalog, style and technique of someone who has worked hard for years to carve their own niche.

 The Police were called in to break up an illegal rave in a sewer in Newcastle on Sunday morning after 200 revellers waded through a river to get to the underground location.

 The illegal rave took place in a tunnel below a bridge on the River Ouseburn, where around 200 people had to wade through filthy water and cramped conditions to get to the event.

 The rave was then raided by Northumbria Police at around 4am after one worried raver contacted authorities over safety fears.

 London-based duo Dusky today announced that they will debut their new live show at London’s Village Underground on April 16th.

 “Not all of the music we’ve been making necessarily fits into our standard DJ sets,” explained the duo.
 “But all of it has a deep connection with electronic music and the dancefloor culture that surrounds it, which is what led us to conceive our live show.